davidwcleary/AMGD/README.md

 ## Other Useful Commands

 These are some that also come in useful.
-I'll continue to populate as I think of them,
+I'll continue to populate as I think of them.
+There is also a Terminal Basics tutorial at the same sandbox, do feel free to work through that as well...it shouldn't take you long.

 * If your screen is looking terribly confusing, then have a good clear out with `clear`
 * Can't remember what you did, use `history` to bring up a list of previously used commands.
 How many it returns can be altered in terminal preferences.